phax/ph-commons/README.md

   * `com.helger.commons.collections.attrs` - contains a generic attribute container which more or less is a `Map` with a modified API.
 This package contains both read-only as well as mutable versions of this map-based container. terfaces.
   * `com.helger.commons.collections.convert` - a special package that contains array and container helper classes in combination with converters.
+  * `com.helger.commons.collections.filter` - contains an iterator using filtering.
   * `com.helger.commons.collections.flags` - contains as well a generic container which is more or less a `Set` with a modified API.
 This package was not proven to be useful, as it is a special version of the attribute container, just without a value.
 Therefore this package will be removed in the next major release.
   * `com.helger.commons.collections.iterate` - contains special iterators/enumerators for arrays and collections.
 It also contains iterators for single elements as well as for "no" elements.
   * `com.helger.commons.collections.list` - contains specialized `List` implementations.